 The ‘younger you’ probably had only a slight idea of your present needs and no idea what future problems you would need to solve.

-Turnkey WMS integrations mean that you can grow your tech stack at the rate your business needs.
+Turnkey WMS integrations mean you can grow your tech stack at the rate your business needs.
 No need to acquire solutions before you need them, which keeps both financial and technical debt at bay.

 This becomes even more valuable when a new discipline emerges that wasn’t part of previous tech stacks.
-Look at the emergence of Network Risk and Environmental, Social, Governance (ESG) considerations.
+Look at the emergence of Network Risk and Environmental, Social, and Governance (ESG) considerations.
 These topics were not part of the calculus of core supply chain management until recently.

 Integrations and open APIs

 In the previous tech generation, making two supply chain solutions work together was an exceptional lift for the IT team.
 Integrating on-premise deployments was a nightmare for most teams.
-It required dedicated resources and expensive consultants to mix datasets that were never designed to be mixed.
+It required dedicated resources and expensive consultants to mix datasets never designed to be mixed.

 Some even went a step further and intentionally encrypted their data to make it harder or impossible to do so.
 It generally had a project timeline measured in years, not weeks.
 This was defending a brand’s beachhead once it landed.